 Trino supports multiple authentication types to ensure all users of the system are authenticated.
 Different authenticators allow user management in one or more systems.
-Using TLS is required for all authentications types.
+Using TLS and a configured shared secret are required for all authentications types.

 You can configure one or more authentication types with the